SoEBeS/blog.soebes.io/content/posts/2024/03/2024-03-31-maven-4-part-i/index.md

   - Maven4
 ---
 # Overview
 This is the first article in this series about Apache Maven 4.
 Currently Apache Maven 4 is in alpha state (alpha-13).
-You can already download it and of course use it (I recommend to test things to see, if something strange happens.
-If you find problems, please report them) but I would not recommend to use it in production in the current stage.
+You can already [download][mvn-download] it and of course use it (I recommend to test things to see, if something strange happens.
+If you find problems, [please report them][[jira-apache]]) but I would not recommend to use it in production in the current stage.

 Let us start with a basic example of a Maven POM file which looks similar like this (For the sake of clarity no dependencies defined):